 - Pasta salad, coleslaw, potato salad or macaroni salad

 More Delicious Lentil Recipes

-If you make these vegan sloppy joes, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make these vegan sloppy joes, be sure to leave a comment below!

 - 1 tablespoon olive oil